graywheels/graywheels/README.md

 - 🎓 **BS in Information Systems Management** @ BYU Marriott School of Business (Expected April 2027)
 - 💡 STEM-Certified Technical Program with a 3.9 GPA
 - 💬 Fluent in **Mandarin Chinese** with over 9 years of study and real-world application
-- 🧗‍♂️ Eagle Scout, skier, swimmer, and lifelong learner
+- 🧗‍♂️ Skier, swimmer, and lifelong learner

 ---

 ## 💼 Experience Highlights

+### 🌐 Full-Stack Developer @ BYU College of Social Sciences (august 2024 - present)
+- Resolved 12.5% of departmental **security vulnerabilities** (HIPAA compliant)
+- Migrated legacy web systems and enhanced user experience, reducing checkout time by **85%**

-### 🔧 Data Engineer Intern @ Nouri.AI
+### 🔧 Data Engineering Internship @ Nouri.AI (january 2025 - May 2025)
 - Built an **AI-powered chatbot** with Python, Streamlit, and LangChain for natural language database queries
 - Developed optimized MySQL schemas and interactive Power BI dashboards for C-suite reporting

-### 🌐 Full-Stack Developer @ BYU College of Social Sciences
-- Resolved 12.5% of departmental **security vulnerabilities** (HIPAA compliant)
-- Migrated legacy web systems and enhanced user experience, reducing checkout time by **85%**

-### 🖥️ IT Help Desk Specialist @ BYU Continuing Education
+### 🖥️ IT Help Desk Specialist @ BYU Continuing Education (june 2024 - september 2024)
 - Resolved **98%** of support tickets in under 24 hours
 - Strengthened infrastructure using **Active Directory** and Falcon endpoint security

-### 🌍 Volunteer Work
+### 🌍 Volunteer Work (2022 - 2024)
 - Taught English to over 100 Chinese immigrants, increasing proficiency by **45%**
 - Led events that boosted attendance by **70%**, serving the Chinese-speaking community in Boston